 Judged by an esteemed panel of industry leaders and experts, the Scottish Rural Awards is a rigorous multi-stage process, including pre-scoring by the awards team, where entries are discussed and evaluated in detail to decide a shortlist of finalists in each category.
 Judges may then visit finalists before further reviewing and evaluating to decide the winning entries.

-The partnership between Scottish Field magazine and the Scottish Countryside Alliance which brings the Scottish Rural Awards to the national stage is now in its third year, with a set of 12 categories championing the rural businesses and unsung community heroes of Scotland.
+The partnership between Scottish Field magazine and the Scottish Countryside Alliance which brings the Scottish Rural Awards to the national stage is now entering its fourth year, with a set of 12 categories championing the rural businesses and unsung community heroes of Scotland.

 Richard Bath, editor of Scottish Field, says: ‘Showing our readers the joys of the Scottish countryside is one of the main aims of Scottish Field, so our partnership in the Scottish Rural Awards is a perfect fit.
 Everyone at Scottish Field was amazed at the quality and attention to detail showed by the nominees across all of last year’s categories.’